 |

-4. Does your state charge interest on retroactive support?
-If yes, indicate the amount of interest charged and any related conditions. |
+3. Does your state have any statute(s) addressing interest on arrears?
+If yes, indicate the amount of interest charged, any related conditions, and the statutory citation. |

 Yes, interest charges at 6%.